santanusarma/CPSoCSim/power/power_data/spec_benchmark/readme.md

-# SPEC Benchmark Power Estimates
+# SPEC Benchmark Power Estimatesfor Alpha Architecture
 ## Benchmark Descriptions (To Do)
 ## Simulation Setup & Configuration ( To Do)